What Is An SSL And What Does It Mean For My Website?

 Although not all websites are required to install SSL certificates, those that do should expect a small boost in rankings.
 With Google adding HTTPS as a possible ranking factor, it may be safe to say installing that extra layer of protection should definitely be made a priority.

-If you need help setting up your essential SSL certificates then click the button below, we will get back you within 24hrs.
+If you need help setting up your essential SSL certificates then contact us today, we will get back you within 24hrs.

 You’ll regret it if you don’t!